gnolang/gno/docs/how-to-guides/simple-contract.md

 │  │  ├─ // source code here
 ```

-Now that the work directory structure is set up, we can go into the `counter` sub-folder, and actually create
+Now that the work directory structure is set up, we can go into the `counter`
-our **Counter** Smart Contract:
+sub-folder, and actually create the file to store our **Counter** realm:

 ```bash
 cd counter